 Yes, Cornish tin jewellery is hypoallergenic as it doesn't contain nickel, which is a common cause of allergic reactions.

-How do I Care for my Cornish Tin Jewellery?
+How to Clean Cornish Tin Jewellery?

 What Makes Cornish Tin Jewellery Unique?